ArmSct/AD-setup/README.md

 ---

-### Join Client-1 to the Domain
+### 4. Join Client-1 to the domain (mydomain.com)

+Goto the Azure portal and navigate the client VM and for the DNS server add the domain contrllers private IP address.
 Login into Client-1 as the original local admin (not jane_admin) and join it to the domain.
 The Create an OU named “_CLIENTS” and add Client-1 to the OU.

 ![mstsc_puvzNEyrtk](https://github.com/user-attachments/assets/531cc45a-28ef-4ad8-bb70-d1ddf901d747)